jesseloudon/jesseloudon.github.io/_posts/2020-05-18-Cloud Governance with Azure Policy Part 1.markdown

 Governance at scale can be achieved by moving away from manually managing policies in the Azure Portal to having a repeatable process for policy authoring, testing, and deployment across multiple Azure tenants and subscriptions.

-Currently the Microsoft pattern for a [policy as code workflow](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-as-code) provides high-level guidance on:
+At the time of writing (May 2020), the Microsoft pattern for a [policy as code workflow](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-as-code) provides high-level guidance on:

 * Creating and updating policy definitions
 * Creating and updating initiative definitions